Social Service Worker Certificate

 Students must participate in the 210-hour practicum in a social service setting.
 The Field Practicum in HUMS 1671 is offered in a choice of one of two delivery timeframes.
 Students may choose a part-time option in which they are placed in a community agency three days a week for a total of 10 weeks, or they may elect to arrange a practicum for a six week full-time, placement (210 hours in total).
 The minimum course completion time is 15 weeks.

 The program coordinator assist students in obtaining a suitable practicum placement in communities close to a student's residence, both within and outside of BC, and gives final approval to the arrangements.
 Contact the program coordinator at firstname.lastname@example.org to begin the process of obtaining a practicum.
 The field placement is based on availability and resources in the community the student selects.

 Completion of a Grade 12 program or the Adult Graduation Diploma is recommended for admission into this program.

 Applicants residing outside BC who want to complete the program may participate on the condition that appropriate practicum arrangements at a social service agency can be made.
 Students who do not intend to complete the program may register in all SOCW and HUMS courses; excluding the practicum course HUMS 1671.

 TRU-OL may accept transfer credit for similar courses offered at other recognized Canadian post-secondary educational institutions.

-Students are responsible for consulting with their TRU-OL program advisor to ensure courses selected are appropriate for their program of study or to meet future educational goals.
-Students who proceed without approval may find that a course does not meet requirements and may be subject to transfer credit assessment fees.
+Students are responsible for consulting with their program advisor to ensure that the courses they select are appropriate for their program of study and educational goals.
+Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.